 - Ensure that the Doors in your library building and spaces are easily opened.
 You can do this by adjusting the weight of the opening mechanics, using lever knobs instead of round doorknobs, or installing automatic doors.

-- Adapt your Lobby and Open Spaces by ensuring a clear and well-defined path through the area and installing sound dampening materials so that no one is overwhelmed by possible noise.
+- Adapt your Lobby and Open Spaces by ensuring a clear and well-defined path through the area and installing sound-dampening materials so that no one is overwhelmed by possible noise.

 - Design your Reception Areas and Counters to be easily located at the front of your building.
-There is an accessible-height counter available with space below it, and prominent signage is available in a sans serif font.
+There is an accessible-height counter available with space below it, and prominent signage is available in a sans-serif font.

 - Ensure that there are accessible Washrooms in your building, which is essential for library patrons and staff.
-Washrooms should have tactile signages (like braille), toilets with back support, easily reachable toilet paper holders, a grab bar adjacent to the toilet, and easily operated bathroom accessories (soap machine, hand dryers, etc.).
+Washrooms should have tactile signages (like braille), toilets with back support, easily reachable toilet paper holders, a grab bar adjacent to the toilet, and easily operated bathroom accessories (soap machines, hand dryers, etc.).

-- Position the Fire Alarm at an accessible-height without any barriers (furniture, boxes, etc.) positioned in front of it.
+- Position the Fire Alarm at an accessible height without any barriers (furniture, boxes, etc.) positioned in front of it.

 - Provide Evacuation and Fire Plans for people with disabilities and place them at an accessible height on the wall with sufficient colour contrast.